natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Renown.md

 {{Specs-Card
 |code=uk_battlecruiser_renown
 |images={{Specs-Card-Image|GarageImage_{{PAGENAME}}.jpg}}
+|market=id50234_hms_renown_great_britain
 }}

 == Description ==
 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->

 Originally laid down as the sixth ship of the Revenge-class battleships, construction of the HMS ''Renown'' was suspended at the outbreak of World War I due to concerns that the ship would not be ready for action in a timely manner.
-However, after Admiral Jackie Fisher was promoted to the First Sea Lord (i.e. Admiral of the Fleet) title, he ordered ''Renown'' to be completely redesigned to his preferences for a battlecruiser.
+However, after Admiral Jackie Fisher was promoted to the First Sea Lord, he ordered ''Renown'' to be completely redesigned to his preferences for a battlecruiser.
 The ship was to have a similar displacement as the Revenge-class, yet being significantly faster.
 To this end, the ship was lengthened to 242 meters (compared to Revenge's 189.2 meters), powered by thrice the power of the Revenge, and has its armour and armaments significantly reduced to save weight.
 As a result, the ''Renown'' became the lead ship of an entirely new class of battlecruiser, and she would be pressed into construction priority to fulfill the Royal Navy's needs.

 While the ''Renown'' did not see any combat in World War I, she underwent several refits before and during World War II, ranging from major increases in anti-air capabilities to trivial ones like replacing the seaplane hangar with a cinema and laundry.
 Because of this, combined with the fact that she was frequently used to transport British PM Winston Churchill to various conferences due to her relatively luxurious accommodation, she has gained the nickname ''"Refit"'' by her crews.
 Other than this, the ship saw action on both the European and Pacific theatres and participated in landings in Africa and South East Asia before being phased out of service after the war.